Santiago Salazar (musician)

-Santiago Salazar a.k.a.
-DJ S² is a Chicano DJ in Los Angeles who began his career in the underground dance music scene in the early 1990s.
+Santiago Salazar aka DJ S² is a Chicano DJ in Los Angeles who began his career in the underground dance music scene in the early 90s.
 Salazar was invited to Underground Resistance in Detroit by Mike Banks, where he stayed from 2002 to 2006.
 He released his debut album Chicanismo in 2015 and received positive reviews for subsequent albums and EPs.

 Personal life

 Salazar grew up in Bassett, California, a Latino suburb near La Puente about twenty miles from Downtown Los Angeles, where he was influenced by the sounds of Italo disco, cumbia, high-energy rap music, R&B, funk, and hi-NRG disco.
 Later, he was influenced by house and techno music, inspired by mixtapes his brother would bring home from the gay underground scene in Los Angeles, particularly by X–102's "The Rings Of Saturn" and "Big Fun" by Inner City.
 He remarks that he grew up on KDEY and Power 106 radio, where he became influenced by DJs such as David Alvarado.

 For Salazar, growing up in Bassett was "kind of like living in fear ... a couple of my friends got shot, there was a local gang there.
 I was the first kid from my whole block to graduate."
 He experienced police harassment and violence while working in Los Angeles.
 He has played at high-profile clubs, yet chooses to keep a low-profile, working as a custodian as a side job.
 Salazar has been described as someone who knows their roots and respects them.
 A short documentary on Salazar's life was made in 2015 called Santiago's Theme by director Alvaro Parra and Heyjin Jun.